akinevz0/graphbrowser/README.md

 This project aims to develop a software package that will enable its users to visualise page dependencies without having to view the page content.

-PagerTS is a command line utility that provides the user with a portable tool for transforming URLs into a JSON Objects.
+PagerTS is a command line utility that provides the user with a portable tool for transforming URLs into JSON.

 GraphBrowser is the graphical user interface to PagerTS using Quarkus and web technologies.